The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 Countries have closed their international borders and discouraged travel unless it is deemed essential.

 In the U.S., the White House set guidelines advising people to physically distance, avoid large gatherings, and practice good hygiene.
 Some states also have their own measures.
 Find out about state and local guidance here.

-Meanwhile, many questions remain about the nature of SARS-CoV-2 and what the future holds, especially now that new variants are emerging.
+Meanwhile, many questions remain about the nature of SARS-CoV-2 and what the future holds, especially now that

 Reported mortality rates vary from country to country.
 The current COVID-19 case fatality rate in the U.S. appears to be around 1.7%.
 This number is lower than it was earlier in the pandemic — but that is partly because more people are undergoing tests, even when they have mild or no symptoms.